langeslag/words-methods/doc/Resources.md

 ## Latin

-- [Logeion](http://logeion.uchicago.edu/) incorporates multiple dictionaries, including the recent _Dictionary of Medieval Latin from British Sources (DMLBS)_.
+- [Logeion](http://logeion.uchicago.edu/) incorporates multiple dictionaries, including the recent [_Dictionary of Medieval Latin from British Sources (DMLBS)_](https://www.dmlbs.ox.ac.uk).
 Be advised: unlike most Latin dictionaries, _DMLBS_ lists verbs under the present infinitive, not the first-person singular indicative form, so you'll want to adapt your query to the dictionary you wish to consult.

 ## Old Norse

 - [_The Dictionary of Old Norse Prose (ONP)_](https://onp.ku.dk/): just be aware this dictionary is (1) incomplete, and (2) based on a selection of prose sources, not the complete corpus of Old Norse prose.
 But if your Old Norse is good enough, you can figure out the sense of words not yet described by consulting the citation slips.
 - Fritzner: this is the best complete dictionary of Old Norse, but it is in Norwegian.
-Simply use the _ONP_ search field and click through to Fritzner.
+Simply use the _ONP_ search field and click through to Fritzner at the bottom of the entry.
 - Cleasby--Vigfusson: this is the dictionary most used by those who cannot read Scandinavian.
 It's not perfect.
 You can access it through _ONP_ or at <https://old-norse.net>.

 # Verse and Metre

 ## Old English

 If you choose an Old English verse text, [CLASP](https://clasp.ell.ox.ac.uk/) may help you with the line division and the metre.
-For _Beowulf_, [_e-Beowulf_](https://ebeowulf.uky.edu/ebeo4.0/CD/main.html) has you covered.
+For _Beowulf_, [_e-Beowulf_](https://ebeowulf.uky.edu/ebeo4.0/CD/main.html) has you covered (just remember to select traditional line numbering).

 # Typefaces